Strategic Housing and Economic Land Availability Assessment (SHELAA)

 To inform the annual update, the council held a formal six week ‘call for sites’ consultation which closed on 31 July 2017.
 This enabled developers, landowners or other interested parties to let the council know about sites that could be suitable for future development.

 Sites can be submitted at any time, so please contact the planning policy team directly if you wish to submit a site for assessment through the SHELAA.
-Please use the contact details and site submission form below.
+Please use the contact details and site submission form at the bottom of the page.

 Local Plan team